oktadev/okta-blog/_source/_posts/2019-10-23-dangers-of-self-signed-certs.md

 ## Inspect the Chain of Trust

-We can look at this site's certificate by using OpenSSL:
+We can look at a site's certificate using OpenSSL:

 ```bash
 openssl s_client -connect developer.okta.com:443 -servername developer.okta.com